YuePanEdward/gseg_pcd_tools/README.md

 - For *.las data IO: [LibLas](https://github.com/libLAS/libLAS)

-If you are on ubuntu 14.04/16.04/18.04, you can simply use the apt to install pcl 1.7
+If you are on ubuntu 14.04/16.04/18.04, you can simply use the apt to install pcl 1.7, as follows:

 ```
 echo "install [pcl] 1.7"